sarahlotspeich/auditDesignR/README.md

-# Deriving optimal validation proportions with outcome and covariate misclassification and approximating them in practice
+# Optimal Multi-Wave Validation for Secondary Use Data with Outcome and Exposure Misclassification
-## Lotspeich, Shepherd, Amorim, Shaw, and Tao
+## Lotspeich, Amorim, Shaw, Tao, and Shepherd
 The complete R package `auditDesignR` and code for the simulation settings included in the paper.

 ### Install